yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/what-is-an-api/README.md

 ## Exercise #3 - CRUD Operations

 In this Exercise, you are provided with `createPost`, `getPost`, `updatePost`, and `deletePost` function declarations.
-Every function, except `createPost`, should receive an argument `id: number` as input and you can safely expect this input to be valid. `createPost` will **NOT** receive any arguments.
+Every function, except `createPost`, should receive an argument `id: number` as input and you can safely expect this input to be valid. `createPost` will not receive any arguments.
 You are also provided with a `baseUrl` variable equals to `https://jsonplaceholder.typicode.com`.

 Request Body: